 We had the chance to catch up to Carson and talk about signing a professional contract with the Yankees and more.

 Pinstriped Prospects: This year is a little bit different with the coronavirus cutting the college season short, and the drastic cut in the MLB Draft.
 What was your mindset coming into June?

 Carson Coleman: I was actively looking for an opportunity to hopefully move on to the professional level.
 And, you know, to a certain extent you got to be transparent in reality, or real with yourself when it comes to the draft, especially when it’s just five rounds, and I really wish it would have been more than five rounds, I would have been a lot more optimistic then.
 Never would I have said that there was no way I could get drafted in five rounds, but obviously you have to be transparent and realistic.
 I knew it was not exactly the likely option or opportunity will come from there.
 But I was confident that I get the opportunity outside of that.
-I am happy Yankees gave me that opportunity.The rest of this interview is exclusive to Pinstriped Prospects Dugout Members.
-Dugout Members get complete access to scouting reports, interviews, and more all with limited advertisements on the website.
+I am happy Yankees gave me that opportunity.The rest of this interview is exclusive to Pinstriped Prospects Dugout Monthly and Annual Members.
+Monthly and Annual Dugout Members get complete access to scouting reports, interviews, and more all with limited advertisements on the website.
 Click here to sign up!

 PP: We talked to your college coach and he talked about your community service, is there one cause that is near and dear to your heart?